PBL-Archive/excitebrowser-vb.net/README.md

 5. HTML Editor
 6. Source Code Viewer.

-Download and Run "ExciteBrowser > Setup > Setup.exe" to install the ExciteBrowser Browser
+Download "Setup" folder and Run "Setup > Setup.exe" to install and run the ExciteBrowser.